 How does this translate to real-world, pragmatic value?
 Generative AI techniques help create AI models, synthetic data and realistic multimedia, such as voices and images.
-Although these techniques are sometimes used for creating deep fakes, they can also create realistic dubs for movies and generate images from brief text descriptions.
+Although these techniques are sometimes used for creating deepfakes, they can also create realistic dubs for movies and generate images from brief text descriptions.
 They also generate drug discovery targets, recommend product design choices and improve security algorithms.

 How do GANs work?

 The actual mechanics of GANs involve the interplay of two neural networks that work together to generate and then classify data that is representative of reality.
-GANs generate content using a generator neural network that is tested against a second neural network: the discriminator network, which determines whether the content looks "real."
+GANs generate content using a generator neural network that is tested against a second neural network: the discriminator, which determines whether the content looks "real."
 This feedback helps train a better generator network.
 The discriminator can also detect fake content or a piece of content that is not part of the domain.
-Over time, both neural networks get better and the feedback helps them learn to generate data that's as close to reality as possible.
+Over time, both neural networks get better, and the feedback helps them learn to generate data that's as close to reality as possible.

 How do VAEs work and compare with GANs?